How Do You Seal Composite Decking?

 Before we answer this question, keep in mind that composite decking boards are made of composite lumber, which contains wood fibre, plastic and binding agents.
 Composite decking does not require much maintenance compared to traditional wooden decking.
 That said, it is not necessary to seal composite decking; however, sealing will make periodic cleaning less necessary.
 Here are the steps to seal your composite decking:

-Clean the Composite Decking
+Clean Composite Decking

-Choose What Composite Decking Sealer to Use
+Choose Which Composite Decking Sealer to Use

 Tip: Always Read the Instructions

-Leave It to Cure
+Leave it to Cure

-Maintain the Composite Decking
+Maintain Composite Decking